Advertisement

 Most U.S. consumers pay a state (and sometimes also local) sales tax on the vaping products they purchase, so governments already benefit from vape sales even before excise taxes are added.
 Sales taxes are usually assessed as a percentage of the retail price of the products being purchased.
 In many other countries, consumers pay a “value added tax” (VAT) that works the same way as a sales tax.
 As for excise taxes, they come in a couple of basic varieties.

 One of the most common forms of vape tax is assessed at retail.
 Some taxes cover all vaping products (like New York State’s 20% tax), and others target e-liquid only.
-Often the tax is only charged on sales of nicotine-containing e-liquid.
+Sometimes the tax is only charged on sales of nicotine-containing e-liquid.

 Wholesale taxes are ostensibly charged to the wholesaler (usually a distributor) selling products to a business that will resell them at retail sites in the state.
 The tax is usually a percentage of the wholesale price (cost).
 It may be assessed on all vaping products or just nicotine-containing ones.
 Although wholesale taxes are not collected from the end user of the product, the cost of the tax is usually factored into the retail price of the product.